Wondering how much does a personal injury lawyer cost? We'll cover how much they charge and give an example of a personal injury award.

-If you were injured on someone else’s property, you might want to file a claim to seek compensation for your injuries.
-But you may also be wondering how much it would cost to hire a personal injury lawyer.
+If you were injured due to someone else’s negligence, you might want to file a personal injury lawsuit to seek compensation for your injuries.
+But you may also be wondering how much does it cost to hire a personal injury lawyer.

 Additionally, many personal injury lawyers offer free consultations.
 These consultations can help you to evaluate whether you should hire a personal injury attorney for your case, and whether the lawyer you speak with is a good fit for you.

 The size and structure of contingency fees vary, but they are often around 33% to 40% of any award.
-So in a straightforward case, your lawyer would receive 33% (or whatever percentage you agreed upon) of any settlement amount or award won at trial.
+So in a typical case, your personal injury lawyer would receive 33% (or whatever percentage you agreed upon) of any settlement amount or award won at trial.

 Some personal injury attorneys use what’s referred to as a “sliding scale.”
 In sliding scale arrangements, the size of the contingency fee changes depending on what stage in the process your case is resolved.

-Sliding scale fee structures may seem complicated, but they are really just a way to adjust the lawyer’s fees based on how much time and effort they spend working on your case.
-And remember, either way your lawyer gets paid only if your case is successful.
+Sliding scale fee structures may seem complicated, but they are really just a way to adjust the personal injury lawyer’s fees based on how much time and effort they spend working on your case.
+And remember, either way your personal injury attorney gets paid only if your case is successful.

-Here’s an example of what a slip and fall award might look like, such as in a slip and fall case:
+Here’s an example of what a personal injury award might look like, such as in a slip and fall case:

 In sum, there are three important things to know about how much a personal injury lawyer costs for a slip and fall case.